FVAD Re-opening PlanMay 18, 2020

 In Phase 4, we will introduce in-studio small classes of up to 8 students.

-Based on our calculations of student movements inside a studio, we have determined that we can only safely enter Phase 4 when current physical distancing requirements of 2m (6′) have been lifted or reduced, and if our COVID-19 Safety Plan – Phase 3 proved effective.
+Based on our calculations of student movements inside a studio, we have determined that we can only safely enter Phase 4 when current physical distancing requirements of 2m (6′) have been lifted or reduced, and with the knowledge that our COVID-19 Safety Plan – Phase 3 had proved effective.

 Class Schedules for 2020-21

-Due to the uncertainty as to when we can begin Phase 3 and Phase 4, we are now preparing two schedules for 2020-21:
+Due to the uncertainty as to when we can begin Phase 3 and Phase 4, we currently have only a Phase 3 schedules for 2020-21:

 - Phase 3 Schedule with 1-4 students per class, with all classes staggered